lftrobusgauli/react-leaderboard-app/README.md

 docker run -it --name game-app -p 3000:3000 game_app
 ```

-3. Once running container it can be accessed in url `https://localhost:3000`
+3. Once docker container is u, it can be accessed in url `https://localhost:3000`

 ## Client Setup: